-The leading workforce planning software provides not only help to streamline and automate tedious spreadsheet-driven processes, they also help to create a more effective, strategic planning process.
+The leading workforce planning software not only helps to streamline and automate tedious spreadsheet-driven processes but also helps to create a more effective, strategic planning process.
 Bridgit Bench, for example, is the leading workforce intelligence solution for electrical contractors.

 - Who on your team is available for more work?

 - How does my labor scheduling strategy look in the coming months and years?

 When allocating a team member to a project, tools like Bridgit Bench will filter your team by title and availability to help you ensure you’re allocating the right person for the required project role.
 When project dates shift, Bridgit Bench helps to quickly adjust the entire team’s schedule and visualize any scheduling issues a change may create by leveraging the People and Project Gantt views.
 To learn more about Gantt charts and why they’re important in construction, read this blog.